haraka/Haraka/docs/Outbound.md

-As described above the outbound IP can be set using the `bind` parameter and also the outbound helo for the IP can be set using the `bind_ehlo` parameter returned my the `get_mx` hook or during the reception of the message you can set a transaction note in a plugin to tell Haraka which outbound IP address you would like it to use when it tries to deliver the message:
+As described above the outbound IP can be set using the `bind` parameter and also the outbound helo for the IP can be set using the `bind_ehlo` parameter returned by the `get_mx` hook or during the reception of the message you can set a transaction note in a plugin to tell Haraka which outbound IP address you would like it to use when it tries to deliver the message: